limeleaf-collective/website/content/services/go-programming.md

 feature_photo_alt = "Go programming illustration"
 +++

-[Go](https://go.dev "Go language website") is used for some of the most popular cloud-based and network-connected software and by some of the biggest infrastructure providers in the world.
-Its focus on simplicity, correctness, concurrency support, and “batteries-included” standard library make it the ideal choice when building any network-connected software system.
+The [Go language](https://go.dev "Go language website") is used for some of the most popular cloud-based and network-connected software and by some of the biggest infrastructure providers in the world.
+Its focus on simplicity, correctness, concurrency support, and “batteries-included” standard library make it the ideal choice when building network-connected software.

 Choose us for your Go programming projects to build high-performance, scalable, and maintainable applications that drive your business forward.